flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

 ![Architecture of the Tile Accelerator.](_diagrams/tile_accelerator.png){.tab-float}

 Before the rendering process begins, a component known as the **Tile Accelerator** (TA) performs pre-processing.
-It starts by allocating several 32x32 tile bins into which the geometry will be rendered.
+It starts by allocating several 32 x 32 tile bins into which the geometry will be rendered.

 Then, the Tile Accelerator: